Trail Trekking Adelaide

 General Information

-· Luggage limits: Each guest is allowed one soft travel bag or backpack (max 15 kg) plus a small daypack or piece of hand luggage.
+- Luggage limits: Each guest is allowed one soft travel bag or backpack (max 15 kg) plus a small daypack or piece of hand luggage.
+If you are travelling with additional luggage, please contact us directly in advance, as extra luggage fees may apply.

 Accommodation & Camping